sivakumar-mahalingam/SQL-Siddha/README.md

 # SQL Siddha

 SQL Siddha is a minimal SQL linter and formatter.
 It currently supports only the ANSI SQL dialect; other dialects can be added later.
+Both the linter and formatter can process files containing multiple SQL statements.

 ## Installation